ColinKennedy/ways/docs/contributing.rst

 1. add_search_path is just an alias to add_descriptor.
 The user can add plugins just by giving a filepath or folder and the Descriptor object needed will be built for them.
 Most of the time, that's all you'll need.
-2. add_descriptor and load_plugin both try their best to catch errors before they happen so the user can review any Descriptor or plugins that didn't load.
+2. add_descriptor and add_plugin both try their best to catch errors before they happen so the user can review any Descriptor or plugins that didn't load.
 For more information on that, check out :doc:`troubleshooting`.